WalletConnect/walletconnect-docs/docs/specs/clients/notify/notify-authentication.md

 ## Notify Update

-The wallet creates a notify update by signing a JWT with the Identity Key corrresponding the blockchain account subscribed
+The wallet creates a notify update by signing a JWT with the Identity Key corresponding the blockchain account subscribed

 This is achieved using [Identity Keys](../../servers/keys/identity-keys) and did-jwt with the following claims: